hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 ##  `then_that` Constructs

-In terms of actions available, the following `then_that` constructs are supported:
+The following `then_that` constructs are supported:

 HTTP Post block/transaction payload to a given endpoint.
-The
 - `http_post` construct admits:
   - url (string type).
 Example: http://localhost:3000/api/v1/wrapBtc
   - authorization_header (string type).
 Secret to add to the request `authorization` header when posting payloads